MicahElliott/captain/README.md

 - The `test-suite` is a local script (in `.capt/scripts/`) not on `path`; Captain figures that out
 - `.capt/share.sh` gets put into git at your project-root and is used by all devs on the project
 - The last `clean_up` hook isn't a git hook, but you can run it directly with `capt` cli

+TODO will likely add these soon

+- disabled (#, commented out from start)
+- fail-ok mode (leading -)
+- description (trailing :: or # some text explaining hook)

 ## User-local additional hooks